Unidata/netcdf-c/docs/cloud.md

 https://...#mode=nczarr,s3&aws.profile=xxx
 ````
 2. If the "AWS.PROFILE" entry in the .rc file (i.e. .netrc or .dodsrc) is set, then it is used.
+3. If defined, then profile "default" is used.
-3. Otherwise the profile "default" is used.
+4. Otherwise the profile "no" is used.

-The profile named "none" is a special profile that the netcdf-c library automatically defines.
+The profile named "no" is a special profile that the netcdf-c library automatically defines.
 It should not be defined anywhere else.
 It signals to the library that no credentialas are to used.
 It is equivalent to the "--no-sign-request" option in the AWS CLI.
-Also, it must be explicitly specified by name.
-Otherwise "default" will be used.

 ## Region Selection